Jackson JSON Request and Response Mapping in Spring Boot

 WRAP_EXCEPTIONS: true/false

-Please note that spring boot configuration support Relaxed Binding that means properties can be in uppercase or lowercase, both are valid.
+Please note that spring boot configuration supports Relaxed Binding which means properties can be in uppercase or lowercase, both are valid.

 is same as

 That’s it for now.
-I’ll keep updating this post with more practical use cases as I come across.
+I’ll keep updating this post with more practical use cases as I come across them.

 Download the source code for these examples from github/springboot-api